-- · Full-time active-duty members of the U.S. Armed Forces - · Members of the Selected Reserves - Members of National Guard units - · Members of the Commissioned Corps of the USPHS - · Members of the Commissioned Corps of NOAA - Spouses of full-time active-duty members of the U.S. Armed Forces, members of the Commissioned Corps of the USPHS, and members of the Commissioned Corps of NOAA - Dependent children of full-time active-duty members of the U.S. Armed Forces, the Commissioned Corps of the USPHS, and the Commissioned Corps of NOAA whose sponsor resides in Maryland, is stationed in Maryland, or claims Maryland as his or her state of residency - Dependent children of full-time active-duty members of the U.S. Armed Forces, the Commissioned Corps of the USPHS, and the Commissioned Corps of NOAA if the dependent child resides in Maryland and is using the sponsor's transferred Post-9/11 GI Bill® benefits
+- · Full-time active-duty servicemembers - · Members of the Selected Reserves - · Members of National Guard units - · Members of the Commissioned Corps of the USPHS - · Members of the Commissioned Corps of NOAA - Spouses of full-time active-duty members of the U.S. Armed Forces, members of the Commissioned Corps of the USPHS, and members of the Commissioned Corps of NOAA - Dependent children of full-time active-duty members of the U.S. Armed Forces, the Commissioned Corps of the USPHS, and the Commissioned Corps of NOAA whose sponsor resides in Maryland, is stationed in Maryland, or claims Maryland as the sponsor's state of residency - Dependent children of full-time active-duty members of the U.S. Armed Forces, the Commissioned Corps of the USPHS, and the Commissioned Corps of NOAA if the dependent child resides in Maryland and is using the sponsor's transferred Post-9/11 GI Bill[®] benefits